Ultimate Family Road Trip Guide: Vietnam

 This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.

 Why traveling through Vietnam with kids is a must

-Vietnam is one of the most versatile Southeast Asian countries.
+Vietnam is one of the most versatile Asian countries.
 It’s known for its lush green, limestone cliffs, a dark and complex history, delicious streetfood and millions of motorbikes.
 The population is estimated at 97,5 million.

 This ultimate family road trip guide: Vietnam covers all the places you should not miss while in Vietnam with kids.